 R B Winter State Park is on route 192 about an hour east of State College.
 The park and surrounding Bald Eagle State Forest offer quite a few trails open to horseback riding.
 The park is also easily reached from areas around Lewisburg, such as Selinsgrove, Sunbury, Northumberland, and Milton.

-The map below summarizes trails around the park, and allows you to download them to your device.
+The map below summarizes trails around the park, and the link allows you to download them to your device.

 Waymarked Trails: R B Winter region